rjNemo/underscore/README.md

 ### Chaining

-Calling `NewChain` will cause all future method calls to return wrapped objects.
+Calling `chain.Of` will cause all future method calls to return wrapped values.
 When you've finished the computation, call `Value` to retrieve the final value.

-Methods not returning a slice such as `Reduce`, `Every`, `Some`, will break the chain and return `Value` instantly.
+Methods not returning a slice such as `Reduce`, `Every`, `Some`, will break the `Chain` and return `Value` instantly.

 ## Built With